modivishal/bench-react-app/README.md

 npm install

-npm start-server
+npm start-server : To run the rest api

-npm run start
+npm run start : To run the react app